SidraRaza/Physical-AI-Humanoid-Robotics/content/appendix_a.md

+---
+title: "Appendix A: Setting Up Your Environment"
+description: "Step-by-step guide for setting up a deep learning environment with Python, virtual environments, TensorFlow/PyTorch, and GPU configuration."
+sidebar_position: 8
+---

 ### Appendix A: Setting Up Your Deep Learning Environment

 Setting up a robust deep learning environment is the first crucial step on your journey into artificial intelligence.
 This appendix provides a step-by-step guide for beginners, covering essential tools, framework installations, and considerations for GPU acceleration.